N1ck/gifs-for-github/README.md

 # <img src="src/images/icon48.png" width="45" align="left"> GIFs for GitHub

-A Browser extension that makes it easy search GIPHY to add a GIF into any GitHub comment box.
+A Browser extension that makes it easy to search GIPHY to add a GIF into any GitHub comment box.

 ## Install